You will learn

 Learn more about deliverability and the steps you can take to establish a strong sending reputation to ensure that your emails are delivered to the inbox.

 Email deliverability is defined as when an email successfully reaches the inbox.
 It is a nuanced concept, and there are several factors that influence an email’s likelihood of being successfully delivered.

 Email deliverability is when an email is successfully delivered to your recipient's inbox (including tabbed inboxes, such as Google’s Promotions tab).
-An email is unsuccessfully delivered when it ends up in the spam folder or is blocked from reaching the inbox entirely.
+Placement of that email (i.e., in the inbox, spam folder, etc.) is dependent on the reputation of that email..
 Spam, at its most basic definition, is unwanted emails.

 New to deliverability?
 Check out our deliverability glossary to familiarize yourself with key terminology.